frontenddogma/rote-learning-html-css/manuscript/html.md

 #### Listed Elements

-Listed elements are listed in the `form.elements` and `fieldset.elements` APIs.
+Listed elements are elements included in the `form.elements` and `fieldset.elements` APIs.

 * `button`
 * `fieldset`